Jamieson-H7/slot-machine-word-reveal/README.md

 - Display area to show the revealed word after the animation.
 - Smooth animations for a visually appealing experience.

-## Files

-- `index.html`: Contains the structure of the web page.
-- `style.css`: Defines the styles and animations for the application.
-- `script.js`: Handles the logic for the slot machine animation.

-## How to Run the Project

-1. Clone the repository or download the files.
-2. Open `index.html` in a web browser.
-3. Enter a word in the input field.
-4. Click the "Start" button to see the slot machine animation and reveal the word.

-## Technologies Used

-- HTML
-- CSS
-- JavaScript

 ## License

 This project is open source and available under the MIT License.